 - Final Project 25%

-- (Note All Linux Labs must be submitted prior to submitting the Final Project)
+- (Final Project consists of Final Project Submission, FP Presentation in Discussion Board and Ethics Discussion Board.
+Note All Linux Labs must be completed prior to submitting the Final Project)

 A Z grade will be given to any student who does not attend class after the official Add/Drop deadline.

 In compliance with the Americans with Disabilities Act of 1990 and with Section 504 of the Rehabilitation Act, Hudson Valley Community College is committed to ensuring educational access and accommodations for all its registered students, in order to fully participate in programs and course activities or to meet course requirements.
-Hudson Valley Community College’s students with documented disabilities and medical conditions are encouraged to access these services by registering with the Center for Access and Assistive Technology or the Learning Disabilities Specialist to discuss their particular needs for accommodations.
-For information or an appointment contact the Center for Access and Assistive Technology, located in room 130 of the Siek Campus Center or call 518-629-7154/TDD:518-629-7596 or contact the Learning Disabilities Specialist located in the Learning Assistance Center, in the lower level of the Marvin Library, phone number 629-7552.
+Hudson Valley Community College’s students with documented disabilities and medical conditions are encouraged to access these services by registering with the Center for Access and Assistive to discuss their particular needs for accommodations.
+For information or an appointment contact the Center for Access and Assistive Technology, located in room 130 of the Siek Campus Center or call 518-629-7154/TDD: 518-629-7596 .

 STUDENT BEHAVIORAL OBJECTIVES: